Taco Bell Enchirito Easy Copycat Recipe

 The first step is making the seasoned beef filling:

-1. Add the spices and masa harina to a small bowl and stir to combine.
+1. Add the spices and masa harina to a small bowl and stir until well combined.

 2. Brown the crumbled beef in a large skillet over medium-high heat.